Laksa

-Originating from Peranakan cuisine, laksa recipes are commonly served in Singapore, Indonesia, and Malaysia.
+Originating from Peranakan Chinese cuisine, laksa recipes are commonly served in Singapore, Indonesia, Malaysia and Australia.

 Origin

-Laksa is one of the most popular dishes of Peranakan origin, with a diverse variety of ingredients and preparation processes that vary greatly by region.
+Laksa is a dish of Peranakan Chinese origin, with a variety of ingredients and preparation processes that vary greatly by region.
 Because laksa has different varieties across the region, it is difficult to pinpoint the exact origin of the dish.
-Nevertheless, numbers of laksa recipes has been developed along the trade channels of Southeast Asia—where the ports of Singapore, Penang, Medan, Malacca, Palembang, and Batavia (now Jakarta) are the major stops along the historic spice route.
-The intensive trade links among these port cities enables exchanges of ideas to take place, including sharing recipes.
+Nevertheless, a number of laksa recipes have been developed along the trade channels of Southeast Asia—where the ports of Singapore, Penang, Medan, Malacca, Palembang, and Batavia (now Jakarta) are the major stops along the historic spice route.
+The intensive trade links among these port cities enable exchanges of ideas to take place, including sharing recipes.